‘Masked thugs’ start fire at leisure centre on third night of violence in NI

 A group of masked individuals have set fire to a leisure centre in the latest night of violence in Northern Ireland.

-The fire broke out at Larne Leisure Centre in Co Antrim on Wednesday following vandalism at the facility.
+The blaze broke out at Larne Leisure Centre in County Antrim on Wednesday following vandalism at the facility.

 The attack came on the third night of public disorder in the town of Ballymena, 30 minutes away from Larne.